compbiozurich/UZH-BIO392/course-results/2021/vera-flück/2020-09-22-2nd-day-genome-resources.md

 #### Finding the Rare Pathogenic Variants in a Human Genome

+#Changing something here to see the change in Github.

 Note:

 <For example, current estimates of genetic risks in a healthy individual carrying a disease-associated variant discovered by sequencing are likely inflated since risk estimates have been derived from studying patients presenting clinically, thus selecting for the most extreme cases.>